-FIRMNESS OF PURPOSE, UNITED WITH MILDNESS OF MANNERS, JUSTNESS OF OBJECT, PUBSUED WITH MODERATION OF MEANS, AND TRUE DIGNITY OF OFFICE, BLENDED WITH ACCESSIBILITY, FRANKNESS, AND COURTESY TO ALL, Are so well calculated to inspire.
+FIRMNESS OF PURPOSE, UNITED WITH MILDNESS OF MANNERS, JUSTNESS OF OBJECT, PURSUED WITH MODERATION OF MEANS, AND TRUE DIGNITY OF OFFICE, BLENDED WITH ACCESSIBILITY, FRANKNESS, AND COURTESY TO ALL, Are so well calculated to inspire.

 MAY HIS ADMINISTRATION BE AS HONOURABLE

-TO HIS WELL-EARNED RENOWN,
+TO HIS WELL-EARNED BENOWN,

 AS ACCEPTABLE TO HIS BELOVED SOVEREIGN;

+and, above all,

-AS FAVOURABLE TO THE PROSPERITY AND HAPPINESS OF THE COLONISTS UNDER HIS RULE, AS THE MOST FERVENT PATRIOT OR PHILANTHROPIST COULD DESIRE!
+AN FAVOURABLE TO THE PROSPERITY AND HAPPINESS OF THE COLONISTS UNDER HIS RULE, AS THE MOST PERVENT PATRIOT OR PHILANTHROPIST COULD DESIRE!